rian39/notes/simondon_mode_tech_1989.md

 work conceived as productive, in the measure where it stems from the individual localised here and now, cannot account for invented technical being; it is not the individual who invents, it is the subject, larger than the individual, more rich than it, and comprising, in addition to the individuality of the individuated being, a certain change of nature, of non-individuated being  248

-the activity of reglage (adjustment, tuning, control)  is the one which prolongs most naturally the function of invention and construction.: the reglage is a perpetuated invention, albeit limited 250
+the activity of reglage (adjustment, tuning, control)  is the one which prolongs most naturally the function of invention and construction.: the reglage is a perpetuated invention, albeit limited 250 {#regulation} {#making}

-it is necessary that the genesis of the  technical object effectively becomes part of its existence, and that the relation of human to technical object comprises this attention to the continue genesis of the technical object.
-250
+it is necessary that the genesis of the  technical object effectively becomes part of its existence, and that the relation of human to technical object comprises this attention to the continued genesis of the technical object.
+250 {#platform-positive} {#responsibility} {#change}

 so that information can be exchanged, it is necessary the humans possess in themselves a technical culture, that is to say, an ensemble of forms which, encountering forms supplied by the machine, could sustain a signification.
-The machine remains one of the obscure zones of our civilization at all social levels 252
+The machine remains one of the obscure zones of our civilization at all social levels 252 {#ensemble} {#thought}

-the foundation of norms and right in the industrial domain is neither work nor property but technicity 252
+the foundation of norms and right in the industrial domain is neither work nor property but technicity 252 {#inequality-gender} {#ensemble}

 ## older stuff